 1. Communicate with 41 million people

-Around 38 million people speak Polish as their native language in Poland alone, apart from the foreigners living there.
-It makes 98% of the total population of Poland speak Polish as their primary language.
+In Poland alone, around 38 million people, apart from the foreigners living there, speak Polish as their native language.
+Thus, 98% of the total population of Poland speaks Polish as their primary language.

-This is the second most spoken language after Russian in the Slovenian region, also a Slavic language.
-The demand, thus, is pretty high, especially in Eastern Europe.
+This is the second most spoken language after Russian in the Slovenian region, and it is also a Slavic language.
+Thus, the demand is pretty high, especially in Eastern Europe.

 It might shock you to know that millions of people outside Poland speak Polish daily.
-It includes countries like Germany, the USA, the UK, Canada, Russia, Ukraine, Lithuania, Ireland, the Czech Republic, France, etc.
+These include countries like Germany, the USA, the UK, Canada, Russia, Ukraine, Lithuania, Ireland, the Czech Republic, and France.

-Most of the Polish diaspora moved long back, even centuries back.
-As a result, everyone speaks the native tongue of the country.
+Most of the Polish diaspora moved long ago, even centuries ago.
+As a result, everyone speaks the country’s native tongue.
 Yet, they talk in Polish and are aware of their culture, which is a good thing.

 There are over 40 million Polish speakers globally.
-So, if you learn Polish, you can make you able to befriend 41 million people worldwide.
+So, learning Polish can help you befriend 41 million people worldwide.

 2. A gateway to other Slavic languages

-Do you know that roughly 400 million people in Europe and Northern Asia speak one of the dozen Slavic languages?
+Do you know that roughly 400 million people speak one of the dozen Slavic languages in Europe and Northern Asia?

 There is a benefit to linguistics relating to the same group.
-Once you master one language, you don’t have to undergo the same struggles because of many similarities when you learn a second one.
+Once you master one language, you don’t have to endure the same struggles because of the many similarities that come with learning a second language.

-Polish, being a Slavic language, is close to other languages of the same group.
-Thus, the sounds to the sentence structure and grammatical rules for cognates and much more are alike.
+Polish is a Slavic language, similar to other languages of the same group.
+Thus, the sounds, sentence structure, grammatical rules for cognates, and much more are alike.

-So, once you acquire Polish, learning Russian, Czech, Slovak, Bosnian, Croatian, Ukrainian will be more straightforward.
+So, once you acquire Polish, learning Russian, Czech, Slovak, Bosnian, Croatian, and Ukrainian will be more straightforward.

 Just imagine opening the doors to these many new languages.